JeremyTubongbanua/pico_plant/README.md

 # pico_wavi

-Pico W plant monitor displaying data on a wavi page using the atPlatform
+Pico W sensors displaying data on a wavi page using the atPlatform

 ## Resources